hibbitts-design/grav-plugin-helios-open-reader/README.md

 ### Multi-Publication Setup

 To host multiple publications within a single Helios Open Reader site, switch to multi-publication mode.
-A `publication-list.md` at root is the publications home; each publication lives in its own folder with a `publication-home.md` and its section folders nested inside:
+A `publication-list.md` at root is the publications home; each publication lives in its own folder with a `section-list.md` (recommended) as its home and section folders nested inside:

 ```
 00.publications/          ← publications home (publication-list.md)
 01.my-publication/        ← publication folder
-  publication-home.md    ← publication home
+  section-list.md         ← publication home (recommended)
   01.section-1/           ← section 1 (section-page.md)
     01.intro/             ← sub-page (section-page.md)
   02.section-2/           ← section 2 (section-page.md)
 02.another-publication/
-  publication-home.md
+  section-list.md
   01.section-1/
 ```

 In multi-publication mode, section names in the sidebar are drawn from each section page's `title` field — no `versioning.labels` configuration is needed.

 Update `home.alias` in `user/config/system.yaml` to `/publications`.

+> [!TIP]
+> Using `section-list.md` as the publication home makes it easy to migrate from single-publication to multi-publication mode: add a `publication-list.md` at root, move your sections into a publication folder, and the existing `section-list.md` becomes the publication home — no files need renaming.

+To hide a publication from the list while keeping its URL accessible, set `visible: false` in the publication's `section-list.md` frontmatter.

+> [!NOTE]
+> `publication-home.md` is also supported as an alternative publication home template for backward compatibility.
+New sites should use `section-list.md`.

 ### Grouping Sections into Parts